Business Writing Course: Masterclass

 We begin by looking at structures and techniques to help you plan more precisely, write more persuasively, and simplify complexity in your business communications.
 These are critical skillsets for senior professionals who make highly technical content relatable to other decision-makers.

-The course moves on to reveal templates and other guidance useful for producing strategic business documents.
+The course then shares templates and other guidance useful for producing strategic business documents.
 These include presentations, proposals, business cases, and grant and award submissions.
 With these principles in mind, we work in groups to draft a sample business case or presentation, based either on the textbook sample or your own workplace scenario.

-We conclude with a session on self-editing, particularly sentence grammar and jargon-busting.
+We conclude with a session on self-editing, focusing on sentence grammar and jargon-busting.
 Throughout the day, you can enjoy candid discussions on real-life situations, and apply timeless techniques to make your writing simpler and clearer.

 Aims